andrewt3000/MachineLearning/transformer.md

 # Transformers and LLMs
-A **Transformer** is a neural network architecture that processes sequences through **self attention** and feed-forward layers with no recurrence.
-Tranformers largely replaced [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) such as  grus and lstms for processing sequences, such as text.
+A **Transformer** is a neural network architecture that processes sequences and consists of two sub-layers: multi-head attention and a position-wise feed-forward network (FFN), each wrapped with a residual connection and layer normalization.
+Tranformers have no recurrence and largely replaced [recurrent neural networks](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) such as  grus and lstms for processing sequences, such as text.
 Transformers are the primary architecture in large language models and vision transformers.

 ### Attention is all you need
 Transformers were introduced in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/).
 The original “attention is all you need” paper is for language translation.
 It is a supervised learning task trained on a parallel corpus of data in different languages.

 The attention paper model has an encoder on the left that "understands" the input language and a decoder on the right that generates the output language.
-Both encoder and decoder contain attention layers.
+Both encoder and decoder contain attention blocks.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/transformer.png" height='460px' width='326px'/>
 <sub>Transformer from <a href='https://arxiv.org/abs/1706.03762'>Attention Is All You Need</a> (Vaswani et al., 2017)</sub>